wfmu/100k-data/README.md

 ![100k Wavetables](wavetables.png)

-In the `wavetables` directory you will find a set of wavetables created using the data in the `tracks.csv` file.
+In the `wavetables` directory you will find a set of wavetables created using the data from the first 100k tracks.

 The wavetables labeled "1024" are linearly interpolated from the original data to be 1024 samples long, and the wavetables labeled "o"